SadieF/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This was built as part
+This was built in week 3 of the Lighthouse Labs WebDev Bootcamp.
+Languages used are: HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express and MongoDB back-end skills.
+This project was my first time using CSS, jQuery, AJAX, and MongoDB and was a great example of code modularity.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+## Final Product

 ## Getting Started